 If an intern is not being supported by an assistantship, scholarship or fellowship that provides that tuition and fee waiver, they will be responsible for tuition and fees.
 To view the current costs, please visit the Office of the Registrar's tuition and fee rates page.
 Tuition assessment is based on the total number of credit hours being taken per semester.
 Both FSHN 590 and 591 are 5 credit hours, which qualifies as Range III.

 In addition, interns are required to pay a fee for participation in the DI.
-The annual fee is $2,000.
-The fee can be paid in one payment prior to beginning the internship or can be divided into two $1,000 payments paid before the beginning of the fall and spring semesters.
-Checks should be made to "University of Illinois" and given to the DI Director.
-After receipt of the payment, students will be cleared to enroll in FSHN 590 and FSHN 591.
+The annual fee is $2,200.
+The fee will be directly billed to the student’s account. $1,100 will be charged before the beginning of the fall semester and spring semesters.